antoniodefazio/behindscenes/README.md

 Tutorials about Java IT
 In questo repository vi sono vari tutorials sul mondo Java SDK, Java EE e framework annessi.

+# Spring Boot
-This is an interesting article about # Spring Boot
+This is an interesting article about Spring Boot

 https://github.com/antoniodefazio/behindscenes/blob/master/SPRING_Boot.pdf

+# Docker
-This is an interesting article about # Docker result of personal research: https://github.com/antoniodefazio/behindscenes/blob/master/docker-behind.pdf
+This is an interesting article about Docker result of personal research: https://github.com/antoniodefazio/behindscenes/blob/master/docker-behind.pdf

+# Kafka
-This is an interesting article about # Kafka

-result of personal research:
+This is an interesting article about Kafka, result of personal research:

 https://github.com/antoniodefazio/kafkatips

 https://www.linkedin.com/pulse/idempotence-kafka-consumers-provided-at-least-once-message-de-fazio-jqnwe

+# Kubernetes Openshift GKE EKS

-This is an interesting article about the creation of a zero-cost distributed cache that works on all managed # Kubernetes services: # Openshift, # GKE, # EKS and so on, via Jgroups Java library in conjunction with Infinispan inside a Spring Boot project
+This is an interesting article about the creation of a zero-cost distributed cache that works on all managed # Kubernetes services: Openshift, GKE, EKS and so on, via Jgroups Java library in conjunction with Infinispan inside a Spring Boot project

 https://github.com/antoniodefazio/cachenocosts